krathalan/apparmor-profiles/README.md

 # apparmor-profiles

 AppArmor profiles for various user applications.
+Only tested on Arch Linux.

 ## Notes about usage
 These AppArmor profiles have been verified to work on the following hardware: